 Check Your Ego And Don’t Max Out

-Every rep you perform happens because your muscles contract.
+Every rep you perform happens because of your muscles contract.
 Your nervous system is what contracts these muscles.
-If you repeatedly push your muscles, and by default your nervous system, to the limit on every set with these compound exercises you will be torched.
+If you repeatedly push your muscles, and by default, your nervous system, to the limit on every set with these compound exercises you will be torched.

 Delayed onset muscle soreness (DOMS) will leave you crawling on the ground the next day.
 Even worse, your nervous system will be exhausted leading to a lack of mental clarity and even nausea.